Future developments in Singapore: Chong Pang City

 Chong Pang City; originally known as Chill @ Chong Pang, is an upcoming 0.9-hectare community integrated development in Yishun, to be constructed on a site currently occupied by Chong Pang Community Club and Block 102 Yishun Avenue 5.
 Announced on 8 September 2020, the development will house a new community club, a market and hawker centre, and retail shops.
 It will also feature three swimming pools, a gymnasium, and fitness studios.

 The adjacent Chong Pang Market and Food Centre will be relocated to the new development when completed.
 The site will then be redeveloped into a community plaza by 2028.

-Construction for Chill @ Chong Pang is expected to begin in 2022 and completed in 2027.

-The site has since broken ground on 26 March 2023 with its design unveiled.
-The name had also been changed to Chong Pang City.
+The development, then having renamed to Chong Pang City, broke ground on 26 March 2023 with its design unveiled.
+It is expected to open in 2027.

 Greater Southern Waterfront

 Plans for a southern waterfront city were briefly announced in 2013 as part of a plan to consolidate port activities in Tuas.
 These plans were elaborated as a Greater Southern Waterfront in 2019, a 2,000ha area with 30 km of coastline from Marina Bay to Pasir Panjang.
 They include the redevelopment of Keppel Club with 9,000 HDB and private homes. and more office spaces near homes bringing about new ways of living.
 Links to other nature areas will also be created to places like West Coast Park and East Coast Park, Rail Corridor and Sentosa.
 In addition, new attractions like the redevelopment of Pasir Panjang power plants, a proposed "Downtown South" resort by NTUC on Pulau Brani to thank workers, revitalisation of Sentosa's beaches, nature and heritage areas are to be expected.

 On 6 June 2022, the Urban Redevelopment Authority (URA) announced that a 10-kilometre seafront promenade linking Marina Barrage to the Southern Ridges will be built as part of a longer coastal corridor from Marina Barrage to West Coast.